 - Measure and recognize the lease component(s)

-ASC 842 is effective for public business entities in fiscal years beginning after Dec.
-15, 2018.
-The effective date for most other entities is deferred, meaning that most calendar-year private companies will be required to adopt the new standard in 2022.
-Early adoption is permitted for all entities.
+ASC 842 is already effective for public business entities and certain not-for-profit entities.
+For all other entities, ASC 842 is effective in fiscal years beginning after December 15, 2021, meaning that most calendar-year private companies must adopt the new guidance in 2022.

 Ryan is a partner in Grant Thornton’s Accounting Principles Consulting Group.
 He began his career in Grant Thornton’s Chicago audit practice and currently works in the firm’s national office, helping audit teams resolve technical accounting issues in areas including leases, debt and equity transactions, and derivatives and hedging.